 Activity 3 – Animal Characteristics

 Animals (including humans) eat different foods, live in different places, and have many different characteristics.
-Animals chirp, roar, talk, bark, moo, sing, coo, and communicate in in many different ways.
-Babies are born alive (like mammals), hatched in small or large eggs or appear as larva, pupa or maggot.
-Baby animals are cubs, pups, kittens, calves, chick, duckling, foals, fawn, hatchling, antling and other types and names.
+Animals chirp, roar, talk, bark, moo, sing, coo, and communicate in many different ways.
+Babies are born alive (like mammals), hatched in small or large eggs, or appear as larva, pupa, or maggot.
+Baby animals are cubs, pups, kittens, calves, chick, duckling, foals, fawn, hatchling, antling, and other types and names.
 They have hair, fur, scales, or feathers.
 They have feet, hooves, toes, wings, webs, or fins.
 Some animals have spots, others have stripes, and many are solid colors.
-Pick an animal.
-Research its characteristics.
-Make a five question riddle to have people guess your animal.
-For example, what animal is this?
-What animal is awake at night?
-What flies silently?
-Which animals turn their head 270 degrees?
-Who says “Hoooo”?
-Who is wise?
+FIll out this Animal Characteristics worksheet and upload it to the gallery with your favorite animals.

-Many animals see, hear and smell with greater range than humans.
+Many animals see, hear, and smell with a greater range than humans.
 People have a hearing range between 20 Hz – 20KHz and can see in a certain color range and with certain peripheral vision.
 Many animals can see at night when people cannot see in the dark.
-Human sense of smell is surpassed by many animals.
+Many animals surpass the human sense of smell.
 Can you match the following animals to their correct range of hearing?

 6. Beluga Whale